eernstg/invariant_collection/README.md

 Again, if `a` is an instance of `B` then the invariance property is violated at `xs = a.next(xs)`, and it takes a from-scratch check (`isInvariant`) to determine whether or not we still have it.

+Well, the invariant is actually violated in the body of `B.next`, because we're using `iList` on an object whose static type is `List<num>`, whereas the run-time type has the type argument `int`.
+So we're again checking a few steps after the problem actually arises, which is enough as long as we don't forget to perform the check entirely.
+Of course, `B.next` is a bug, and it should be fixed.

+The step where an `IList<T>` is assigned to a variable of type `IList<T>` or `IIterable<T>` is safe (it preserves the invariance).
+This includes the step where an `IList<num>` is returned from `B.next`, and the value returned by `a.next(xs)` in `main` is assigned to `xs`.
+However, this _preserves_ the invariance, but doesn't check the invariance from scratch, and this means that we need to verify the invariance after the unsafe step in the body.

 An important special case arises when the invariant is never in doubt: If the initial state is correct (say, a variable `IList<T> x` satisfies the